“Taxes, after all, are dues that we pay for the privileges of membership in an organized society” - Franklin D. Roosevelt

 It’s no understatement that filing taxes is complicated, but there are free services to help you.

 Getting Help with VITA and the Benefit Bank

 Thankfully, the Internal Revenue Service (IRS) has a program called Volunteer Income Tax Assistance (VITA) that offers free tax help for taxpayers who make less than $54,000 a year.
 VITA will even help you set up an electronic deposit into your bank account.
 Use this useful VITA search engine to find a helpful VITA professional in your area.

 Another valuable resource for help filing your taxes is The Benefit Bank.
 The Benefit Bank can provide assistance and guidance in other areas as well, including signing up for Medicaid, voter registration, SNAP, and military and veteran benefits.

 Just so you’ll be ahead of the game when contacting VITA or The Benefit Bank, here’s a list of the seven items you’ll need to file your taxes.

 Lastly, the IRS has a 24-hour, 7-day-a-week toll-free number to help answer questions during tax season.
 The number is 1-800-829-1040.
 And, as always, there’s information available on the IRS website.

-Make sure you act quickly!
-The deadline to file is April 15th.
+Make sure you meet the deadline to file which in most years is April 15th.